Pat878/mushroom-app/mushroomapp/README.md

 API_LINK=YOUR-API-LINK
 ```

-Replace `YOUR-API-LINK` with the link you created when you set up AWS API.
+Replace `YOUR-API-LINK` with the link you created when you set up AWS API Gateway.

 Now you can start the project: